MykhailoSamoilenko/validations/README.md

 =============

 This module is used for rearranging names.
-Turns "LatName, FirstName" into "FirstName LastName
+Turns "LastName, FirstName" into "FirstName LastName

 # Example